 Experts by Experience interim group created

-The group will provide advice, evidence and recommendations to the Commission to help inform decision making and raise standards.
-Along with co-creating a permanent Experts by Experience Advisory Group to advise the regulator on a more established basis.
+The Gambling Commission announced that it is working with an interim Experts by Experience Group who will provide advice, evidence and recommendations to the Commission.
+These recommendations will be used to inform decision making and raise standards.
+They are also co-creating a permanent Experts by Experience Advisory Group to advise the regulator on a more established basis.

-The creation of the interim forum follows a workshop in March, in which people with lived experience were asked to offer perspectives on key topics including:
+The group was created after a workshop in March 2020 in which people with personal experience were asked to offer perspectives on key topics, including:

-Three areas the regulator had challenged the industry to make progress on quickly.
-Today the Commission also publishes a report on these areas of work which includes Expert by Experience input on progress made so far.
+The regulator had challenged the industry to make quick progress on these three areas.
+The Commission also published a report on these areas of work which includes Expert by Experience input on the progress made so far.

-The group also discussed ideas about how the Commission could better work with people with lived experience and the need for more effective engagement and collaboration to benefit consumers, working together to prevent harm and make gambling safer.
+The group also discussed ideas about how the Commission could better work with people with lived experience and the need for more effective engagement and collaboration to benefit consumers.

 Gambling Commission Chief Executive, Neil McArthur, said: “Our goal is to make gambling safer for consumers and the creation of the interim group is another important step in helping us bring a wider range of perspectives into our work.